kenta-s/alder/README.md

 ![proprogramming](screenshots/proprogramming-top.PNG)

-But I gave up for multiple reasons(ask me in person if you are interested), and I make this into a public repository.
+I released this web app, but I found this web app would not be a hit for multiple reasons(ask me in person if you are interested).
+I need to try next idea and no time to keep developping this anymore.

 I used: